rubyonjets/jets/docs/_docs/structure.md

 title: Structure
 ---

-Ufo creates a `.ufo` folder within your project which contains the required files used by ufo to build and deploy docker images to ECS.
-The standard directory structure of the `.ufo` folder looks like this:
+The `jets new` command generates the initial folder structure for a Jets project.
+The structure looks like this:

 ```sh
 .